Tracking Report on Specific Indicators for 2020/2021

 - In the same direction, we also mention the relationship with UB alumni for which the Alumni Association of the University of Bucharest was created.

-- The University Of Bucharest is committed to fight against organised crime, corruption & bribery.
+The University of Bucharest is committed to fighting against organised crime, corruption & and bribery.
 In the Code of Ethics and Deontology of the University of Bucharest, art.
 16, par.
 1, lit. e, f and par.
 2, lit. d, e, it is stated that professors and students have the responsibility “not to demand or accept favours in any form, including of a sexual nature; to refrain from any action contrary to the applicable regulations and to carry out any obligation arising from ensuring and respecting academic ethics and integrity”.
 The same document, art.
 27, states that “the University shall sanction deviations from academic ethics and integrity, and its members shall act to prevent and combat corruption and related acts and any other intentional offences of a nature likely to harm academic prestige“.

-- The University Of Bucharest has a policy of supporting academic freedom.
+The University of Bucharest has a policy of supporting academic freedom.
 Section II, art.
 4-9, of the Code of Ethics and Deontology of the University of Bucharest presents the principle of academic freedom.
 Thus, “Freedom gives the University independence, from a moral and scientific point of view, from any political, economic or religious influence”.
 Details on academic freedom included in the Code of Ethics and Deontology can be found here.

-- The fundamental document of the University of Bucharest, the Charter, describes in Section III, art.
+The fundamental document of the University of Bucharest, the Charter, is described in Section III, art.
 6-10, the principle of academic freedom.
-We present for example art.
+We present for example, art.
 6, para.
-3: “Members of the university community may investigate any subject, based on a scientific methodology.
-This implies the freedom to communicate the results of research, by any means, to students, to the national and international scientific community, in compliance with the rules of law, ethics and academic conduct, as well as the principles of objectivity and tolerance.
-Teaching staff shall enjoy freedom of expression in the teaching of the subject assigned to them”.
+3: “University community members may investigate any subject based on a scientific methodology.
+This implies the freedom to communicate research results, by any means, to students, to the national and international scientific community in compliance with the rules of law, ethics and academic conduct, as well as the principles of objectivity and tolerance.
+Teaching staff shall enjoy freedom of expression in teaching the subject assigned to them”.

 Working with government

-- The University of Bucharest provides expert advice to local, regional and national government, especially but not limited to, provision of evidence to fundament policy decisions.
+The University of Bucharest provides expert advice to local, regional, and national government, especially but not limited to, provision of evidence to fundament policy decisions.

-– 2021 scientific report of the project Contribution of small urban green infrastructure in achieving environmental justice – can be accessed here;
+- 2022 scientific report of the project Contribution of small urban green infrastructure in achieving environmental justice – can be accessed here;

-– the 2021 scientific report of the project Integrating food provision in urban policies in the context of land use transformation and displacement – can be accessed here;
+- the 2022 scientific report of the project Integrating food provision in urban policies in the context of land use transformation and displacement – can be accessed here;

-– the 2021 scientific report of the project Evaluating the role of nature-based innovations for healthy cities – can be accessed here.
+- the 2022 scientific report of the project Evaluating the role of nature-based innovations for healthy cities – can be accessed here.

 – Leadership and Management Skills;